 –To build a movement of women’s NGOs with strengthened links and shared objectives, institutionalizing sustained and comprehensive collaboration and coordination between them and providing experience in working together to further their common goals. .

-– To develop a curriculum based on international best practices in girls’ and young women’s social work;
+– To implement and constantly develop a curriculum based on international best practices in girls’ and young women’s social work;

 – To institutionalise cooperation and coordination between local women’s, youth and human rights NGOs;

-– To provide 1000 vulnerable girls and young women (aged 11-18) in Chechnya each year with an extracurricular course on life-skills, confidence-building, personal development, health, human rights, and economic independence;
+– To provide 1500 vulnerable girls and young women (aged 11-18) in the North Caucasus each year with an extracurricular course on life-skills, confidence-building, personal development, health, human rights, and economic independence;